erinaldi/bmn2-qiskit/README.md

 export OMP_NUM_THREADS=6; python scripts/02_bmn2_mini_VQE.py --L=2 --N=2 --g2N=0.2 --optimizer='COBYLA' --varform=['ry','rz'] --depth=3 --nrep=10
 ```

-The `scripts/hokusai` folder is for submitting jobs on the RIKEN Hokusai cluster.
+The [`scripts/hokusai`](./scripts/hokusai) folder is for scripts managing the submission of jobs on the RIKEN Hokusai cluster in Wako, Japan.

 There are also utility scripts for making plots.

+## Notebooks

+The notebooks in [`notebooks`](./notebooks) can be used as a starting point to understand the code.

 # Cite